vitalyros/pomidorka/README.md

 # pomidorka
-A simple console timer app to help with Pomodoro Technique
+Console timer for Pomodoro Technique

 Build and run with "cargo run"